webqit/quantum-js/README.md

 ### ...with Arbitrary Objects

-With any object, every interaction happening at the property level is reactive!
+With any given object, every interaction happening at the property level is potentially reactive!
 This means that:

 #### Mutations to Object Properties from the Outside Will Be Automatically Reflected